Advances in testing for gluten intolerance offer accurate assessment

-Fortunately a revolutionary breakthrough in gluten reactivity testing at Cyrex Labs, founded on years of leading immunological research, is now available to help determine whether this ubiquitous food is damaging your health.
+Gluten intolerance has been linked in the literature to 55 diseases so far, most of them autoimmune.
+Fortunately a revolutionary breakthrough in gluten reactivity testing at Cyrex Labs, founded on years of leading immunological research, is now available to help determine whether this ubiquitous substance is damaging your health.

-Problems with standard tests for gluten intolerance
+Problems with the old standard of tests for gluten intolerance

 Stool tests.
 Stool tests produce false negative and false positives due to specimen-interfering factors that alter the outcome of results.

 Cyrex Labs hones in on the specifics of gluten intolerance

 Array 2: Intestinal Antigenic Permeability Screen™

-Gluten causes inflammation in the gut, which eventually leads to intestinal permeability, or “leaky gut.”
-Leaky gut allows undigested food particles, bacteria, and other pathogens to escape into the bloodstream where they can trigger allergies, sensitivities, and inflammation in other parts of the body.
+This test identifies how gluten is robbing you of gut health.Gluten causes inflammation in the gut, which eventually leads to intestinal permeability, or “leaky gut.”
+Leaky gut allows undigested food particles, bacteria, and other pathogens to escape into the bloodstream where they can trigger sensitivities, allergies, and inflammation in other parts of the body.

 Several different mechanisms cause leaky gut: